Here are all the winners from the Oscars 2024 – rolling list

 Robert De Niro, Killers of the Flower Moon

-Robert Downey Jr., Oppenheimer
+Robert Downey Jr., Oppenheimer – winner

 Ryan Gosling, Barbie